appirio-tech/tc-common-tutorials/submission-system/README.md

 Processor of submissions.

-Unzip it the ap-submission-processor/service folder, cd into it and:
+Unzip into the `ap-submission-processor/service` folder, cd into it and run:

 | `mvn clean compile package` |
 | --- |

 ### Executing the Submission Service

-cd into the ap-submission-service/service, you will find a run.sh file in there containing all environment variables and the startup command to run the service locally:
+cd into the `ap-submission-service/service`, you will find a `run.sh` file in there containing all environment variables and the startup command to run the service locally:

 ```sh
 export AUTH_DOMAIN=topcoder-dev.com